NON-STATE ACTORS IN EDUCATION

 1. Terminology

-In Belize, the education system is governed by the Education and Training Act (2010 as lastly amended in 2011) that rules over all educational levels from pre-primary to tertiary education.
-The Education and Training Act (2010 as lastly amended in 2011) defines a “private school” as a school licenced to operate in Belize by the Ministry and which is not in receipt of grant-in-aid from the Government, a “government-aided school” as a school in receipt of a grant-in-aid from the Government in accordance with provisions in Rules made under the 2010 Education and Training Act (as lastly amended in 2011), and a “community school” a school or institution not owned by a specific person, organization or group of organizations and which is managed by a Board of Management composed mainly of representatives of parents, school staff and local community organizations.
+The education system is governed by the 2010 Education and Training Act (as amended in 2011) that covers all educational levels from pre-primary to tertiary education.
+The Education and Training Act defines a “private school” as a school licensed to operate in Belize by the Ministry, which is not in receipt of grant-in-aid from the Government.
+A “government-aided school” is defined as a school in receipt of grant-in-aid from the Government in accordance with the Rules made under the 2010 Education and Training Act.
+Finally, a “community school” is defined as a school or institution not owned by a specific person, organization or group of organizations, which is managed by a Board of Management composed mainly of representatives of parents, school staff and local community organizations.

 1. Typology of provision